MRI Import

 All other parameters are specified in the body of the request.

-In an MRI import job, this operation requires that parameters be specified in the body of the request: the importType (MRI), resourceUri (URI of EDM), and a settings object that specifies MRI import job specific settings.
+The request body accepts many different parameters, but only three parameter are required: the importType (MRI), resourceUri (URI of a portfolio), and a settings object that specifies MRI import job specific settings.

 {